kuomat/STAT-4830-vllm-project/reports/week 9/report_draft4.md

 . . . . . . . . . . . . . . . . . . . .

 ### Unexpected Challenges
+- **Dataset Augmentation**: Many initial scraping strategies failed due to client-side rendering and anti-bot protections on retail sites.
+Even when Selenium successfully rendered pages in local environments, deploying in Colab led to ChromeDriver mismatches and Snap-related install issues.
+Moreover, relying on LLM-generated scraping code proved brittle—many prompts yielded outdated or generic solutions that didn’t account for dynamic page structures.
+The eventual shift to downloading images directly from CSV/JSON datasets required us to manually clean and restructure raw image fields that were inconsistently formatted (e.g., stringified dictionaries, comma-separated URLs, JSON-like arrays).
+While more manageable, this still introduced complexity in data wrangling and validation.

 - **Collaborative Filtering**: Encountered sparse matrix issues (e.g., division-by-zero) due to missing ratings.
 Also saw instability in cosine similarity ranking for edge users with few co-rated items.